GOVERNANCE AND

 • Reviews and recommends the annual GBJ Report for approval to the Board

-• Assists the Board in discharging its responsibility regarding the approval, implementation, and monitoring of policies and practices that facilitate the Group’s responsible corporate citizen credentials, thereby ensuring that the Group is operating in a sound and ethical manner
+• Assists the Board in discharging its responsibility regarding the approval, implementation, and monitoring of policies and practices that facilitate the Group’s responsible corporate citizen credentials.
+This ensures the Group operates in a sound and ethical manner

-• Reviews and signs off on new policies developed to govern and guide the business on some socio-economic aspects, including stakeholder management
+• Reviews and approves new policies to govern and guide the business on socio-economic aspects, including stakeholder management

-• Ensures WHL meets its JSE Listing Requirements and progressive expectations in the context of Broad – based Black Economic Empowerment (BBBEE) credentials
+• Ensures the Group meets its JSE Listings Requirements and progressive expectations in the context of Broad-based Black Economic Empowerment (BBBEE) credentials

 • Review GBJ strategy and performance regularly